 Step 1: Initial OPNsense setup in VirtualBox at home

 Go ahead and skip down to step 2 if you’re already running OPNsense in your homelab.
 If you don’t already have Virtualbox installed, make sure you have that on your home machine, mine is using version 6.1.18.
-Download the latest OPNsense DVD release (21.1 as of this writing) too, you might need 7zip to extract the ISO image if your machine is running Windows.
+Download the latest OPNsense DVD release (it was 21.1 when this guide was created) too, you might need 7zip to extract the ISO image if your machine is running Windows.

 Fire up Virtualbox, make a new VM, size it according to their guidelines.
 I’ll be doing 2gb RAM, 40gb HD and two network cards (em0 for LAN, em1 for WAN).
 If you’ve never used virtualbox or installed OPNsense before, that’s ok!
 Check out the step-by-step guide to doing this over at KifarUnix if you get stuck.

 My WAN interface is a bridged network adapter going towards my cheapo home Asus router/WAP combo, and the LAN interface is simply going to the internal networking mode in Virtualbox.
 Installing OPNsense is a breeze, all I’m doing for now is changing the IP addresses to match the diagram.
 I also fired up the NST32 and Windows Server VMs on my desktop, placed their NICs into the Virtualbox internal networking mode, and made sure I can get onto the internet via OPNsense.
 Once everything looks good and the OPNsense GUI is reachable, we can focus on getting the GCP side of things squared away, coming back to OPNsense in step 4.